 Police in the US made more than 13,000,000 arrests last year.
 Many of those arrests were for infractions that required a person to be bailed out unless they wanted to spend perhaps months in jail while awaiting their day in court.
-Most people are familiar with the concept of bail although many harbor misconceptions and questions about how it actually works.
-One of the biggest issues on the minds of people who bail out loved ones is this: “What happens if the person I bail out is re-arrested while awaiting trial?
-Am I responsible to pay the entire bail amount to the bondsman?”
-It’s an important issue and we’ll address it below.
+Most people are familiar with the concept of bail although many harbor misconceptions and questions about how it actually works - or the risks you face when you legally agree to a loved one's bail conditions.
+One of the biggest issues on the minds of people who bail out their family and friends is this: "What happens if the person I bail out is re-arrested while awaiting trial?
+Am I responsible to pay the entire bail amount to the bondsman?"
+Our bail agents will address these important questions and more below.

 The indemnitor has the right at any time to surrender the bond.
 That is, they can decide at any time while their friend or loved on is out on bail awaiting trial to cancel the bond agreement.
 In which case the accused will be returned to jail to await trial and the indemnitor's responsibility will be finished.
 This sometimes happens if an indemnitor becomes convinced the person they bailed out is preparing to flee.
 By surrendering the bond the accused is quickly returned to custody and the indemnitor doesn't suffer the financial hardship of having to pay the entire bond cost for someone who ran from justice.
 Again though, the premium that was paid to the bail bonding agent is non-refundable.

 While both the bail agent and the indemnitor are cleared of responsibility should the defendant be re-arrested while out on bail, there are a couple of serious implications for the accused.